ubershy/StreamSis/README.md

 --------------
 If you are a programmer, I'm sure you can figure it out. =)
 *Recently I decided to fill up my GitHub profile and from now on I want my future commits to be publicly trackable.
-Still now want any public attention to be less as possible.
-So no explicit explanation given.*
+Still now I want any public attention to be less as possible.
+So no explicit explanation here.*

 Not ready for release
 --------------